anaptyxis/RPS_BlackBox/README.md

 # RPS_BlackBox

-This project is designed to give students an environment to practice basic black box testing by manually creating hypothetical input/output test cases and comparing them to actual outcomes.
+This project is designed to give students an environment to explore the idea of basic black box testing by manually creating hypothetical input/output test cases and comparing them to actual outcomes.
 The project does *not* incorporate automated testing, but rather is designed to give complete novices a sandbox to explore creating test cases in a well-defined, circumscribed environemnt.

 This activity is designed to precede a programming assignment in which students must code a score resolution routine for Rock, Paper, Scissors.